lkq1220/paper-note/part2.md

   19. The MCU is woken up from deep sleep by the WDT
   20. The timer counter is checked; if the correct sleep time is reached the program goes to step 4, if not, the counter is increased and the program goes to step 18.
+- two main challenges in the design of the firmware for WUSN
+  - Reduction in overall “ON” time
+  - the accuracy of timing

 #### 3.3 Summary